Darkstalkers: The Night Warriors: Development

-The game originally began development when Capcom decided to make another fighting game using their Street Fighter II engine.
+The game originally began development when Capcom created the CPS-II arcade board.
+While Super Street Fighter II Turbo was the first game to release on CPS-II as a way to test the engine, the developers wanted to make a wholly original title with the hardware.
 There are conflicting accounts regarding its origins.
 According to art director Akira Yasuda, a colleague of his named Akitomo was the one who came up with the idea of a monster fighting game, and it was given form by planner Junichi Ohno (who Yasuda had worked together with on Captain Commando).
 According to Ohno, the concept of a monster fighting game was suggested by someone during a Capcom brainstorming session, after which he became the main planner for the game, which initially focused on Japanese yokai monsters before incorporating more monsters from across the world.
 According to producer Alex Jimenez, the title started out as a Universal Monsters game, as he was a big fan of the monsters, but Universal refused to license the characters out, prompting Jimenez to create their own characters; Jimenez claims he did it in about an hour.
+The developers wanted to make the graphics as dynamic and expressive as possible to push the new hardware, so they turned to classic Warner Bros. and Hanna-Barbera animation for inspiration for the artstyle and character designs.

 At the time, Yasuda and several team members were working on an unrelated side-scroller game based on a manga, but the content itself did not follow the manga at all and when Yasuda realized the side-scroller would not succeed he canceled the game.
 As a result, the entire team was reassigned for the Darkstalkers project.
 Yasuda had them keep his name out of the ending credits in the game.
 Capcom planner Haruo Murata, who was one of the members responsible for designing the characters and the world, joined the development team at the request of Noritaka Funamizu.
 By the time he joined, the game's system was pretty much finished.
 Each designer was assigned a character or characters for which they would create a personality and story.
 The background designs were also left up to each designer's discretion.
 Murata was the first person tasked with bringing all of the separately designed elements together to see how they fit in the big picture.